XHackerHelperX/LiquidBoost-Pack/README.md

 # LiquidBoost-Pack
 A mod pack made to improve Liquidbounce hacked client 1.20.4 with just added features.

+# Download
+To download the back, view the raw file and extract the files straight into your mods folder.
+Make sure they are out of the folder for them to work.

 # Requirements
 Most of the required items to run the mods are already inside the pack.
 The only think that is needed from you is installing fabric if you haven't already.